wanliqun/go-wallet-app/docs/system_design.md

 - **Authentication**: All API methods require authorization.
 A Bearer token must be provided in the `Authorization` header of the request.
 For simplification, we'll temporarily use the username as the Bearer token to identify the acting user.

   **Note**: Using usernames as Bearer tokens poses security risks.
-We would implement a more secure authentication mechanism, such as OAuth2 or JWT (JSON Web Token) in real production environment.
+We would implement a more secure authentication mechanism, such as OAuth2 or JWT (JSON Web Token) for real production environment.

 - **Unified API Response Format**: